M-anan779/SAC-stock-trading/README.md

 ## Architecture and Design

+### Data Set
+The raw data set is requested from Polygon.io by the pipeline, requests are limited to just the stock data endpoint.
+The following parameters define what data is fetched:
+  * Time span: Data from 2015 to 2025 was used for this project
+  * Tickers: Any stock listed on the US market.
+I selected roughly 20 stock picks from the NASDAQ100 based on volume and volatility metrics (example beta < 1.8)
+  * Time frame: Such as 5-minute, 1-day etc. For this project I used 5-minute data as this balances between noise and presenting strong intraday price movements.

+After preprocessing of the data as well, this results in about 150k-200k data points per individual stock.
+Giving me well over potentially 2.4 million state transitions that can be used for training.

+### Goal
+The goal for the agent is to be able to learn to trade multiple tickers through some level of cross ticker generalization.
+Since real world data is limited, training on one ticker will not produce enough timesteps to learn such a complex task through DRL, and not using enough varied data will most definately lead to overfitting.

+As a result, my goal is to design the environment (obs, reward) and model architecture such that it is able to generalize learning across tickers and therefore benefit productively from being trained across different tickers and market regimes.

 ### Observation Space

 The **observation** space is a `[12, 10]` matrix representing a rolling window of 12 timesteps, each with a 10-feature vector.
 The 10 features encode an OHLCV “candle.”